hh13g22/EfficientUAVNav-VLA/README.md

 |-------|----------|
 | IndoorUAV-Agent | [checkpoint](https://modelscope.cn/models/valyentine/IndoorUAV-Agent) |

 This model is obtained by fine-tuning the pi0 model for 30k steps using the VLA part (15k episodes) of the IndoorUAV dataset.
+The meta information of the training data can be found in the training_data.zip.

 ## Online Evaluation
 Because the simulator environment and the inference model environment are not compatible, you need to set up two separate environments.